 As a freelance dancer in New York, Sumi worked with Janet Aisawa on her project Them: a performance of stories of Japanese Americans interned in camps during World War II.
 The work utilized her experience as both a modern dancer and lindy hopper.
 Sumi was also a soloist at the 35th Anniversary Peridance Gala.

 Sumi holds a master's degree in Information and Library Science from Pratt Institute's School of Information.
 She specializes in dance-related archives and libraries.
-She has worked in the archives at the Dance Division of the New York Public Library for the Performing Arts, Jacob's Pillow, José Limón Institute, and World Arts West.
+She has worked in the archives at the Merce Cunningham Trust, the Dance Division of the New York Public Library for the Performing Arts, Jacob's Pillow, José Limón Institute, and World Arts West.
 Sumi was a 2020/21 Dance/USA Fellow in Dance Archiving and Preservation.
-Currently, Sumi is the Audiovisual Archivist for the Merce Cunningham Trust.
+Currently, Sumi is the Digital Archivist for Jacob's Pillow in Becket, MA.